The Best Things To Do In Big Sur, CA: 17 Must-See Spots!

 What makes Big Sur such a popular place to visit is that you get incredible views wherever you go – no strenuous hikes required!
 One thing I love to do when visiting is just driving down the highway and stopping at whatever viewpoint looks interesting.
 Trust me when I say that you will definitely want to stop your car multiple times as you make your way down the PCH!

-A few of my favorite Big Sur viewpoints that you may want to bookmark for your visit are Great Sur Vista Point (about 2 miles south of Bixby Bridge), the turnout that overlooks Little Sur River Beach (another 2 miles south), and and The California Sea Otter State Game Refuge turnout (just north of Partington Cove, which we’ll cover later in this guide).
+A few of my favorite Big Sur viewpoints that you may want to bookmark for your visit are Hurricane Point (a mile south of Bixby Bridge), Great Sur Vista Point (about 2 miles south of Bixby Bridge), the turnout that overlooks Little Sur River Beach (another 2 miles south), and The California Sea Otter State Game Refuge turnout (just north of Partington Cove, which we’ll cover later in this guide).

 Those looking for a more unique activity should check out Point Sur Lighthouse, an operational lighthouse in Point Sur State Historic Park that dates back to 1889.
 Volunteer-led tours are three hours long.
-Adult tickets cost $15, while children’s tickets (17 and under) are $5.
+Adult tickets cost $20, while children’s tickets (ages 6 to 17) are $10.
 Tours don’t happen every day, so be sure to refer to the tour schedule before visiting.

 These trails share the same trailhead, which is located off a moderate-sized dirt parking lot.
 A day use pass is required for Andrew Molera State Park, so be sure to display your pass on your car.
 If needed, you can purchase a pass at the parking lot entrance kiosk.